umap-project/umap/docs/install.md

 ## Optimisations

-To speed up uMap homepage rendering on a large instance, the following index can be added too (make sure you set the center to your default instance map center):
+To speed up uMap homepage rendering on a large instance, the following index can be added tas well (make sure you set the center to your default instance map center):

     CREATE INDEX leaflet_storage_map_optim ON leaflet_storage_map (modified_at) WHERE ("leaflet_storage_map"."share_status" = 1 AND ST_Distance("leaflet_storage_map"."center", ST_GeomFromEWKT('SRID=4326;POINT(2 51)')) > 1000.0);